newdigate/kube-ingress-expressjs/README.md

   > export KUBECONFIG=$(PWD)/civo-clustername-config
   ```
 * DNS setup
-  * login to your domain name service provider website and point the nameservers for your domain to your kubernetes service providers nameservers
+  * login to your domain name service provider website
+    * point the nameservers for your domain to your kubernetes service providers nameservers
+  * login to your kubernetes service provider website
     * add your domain name to your kubernetes service providers DNS management
     * add a CNAME for a sub-domain and point the CNAME to the public IP address of your cluster

 * create an expressjs deployment
   <details> <summary>click to expand expressjs-deployment.yaml</summary>